 Paul Tan, MB, BS., FRACP – Founder and Chief Executive Officer.
 Dr Tan has more than 20 years of experience managing and developing human therapeutics including world first cell based therapeutics in diabetes and neurodegenerative disorders, cell encapsulation technologies, intellectual property and product development, clinical trials and regulatory affairs.
 Dr Tan was the CEO of Living Cell Technologies during the development of the Diabecell product, bringing the world’s first porcine cell based therapeutics to human clinical trials.
 He also led the team in the research and development of porcine choroid plexus cells, NTCELL, and attained clinical trial regulatory approval for NTCELL in Parkinson’s disease.
 He has managed teams and projects in New Zealand, Australia, USA, Italy, and Singapore and established corporate partnerships in China and Russia.
 In 2014, Dr Tan was awarded the NZBIO Janssen Distinguished Biotechnologist of the Year.

-Olga Garkavenko, PhD – Founder and Chief Operating Officer.
+Olga Garkavenko, PhD – Founder and Chief Scientific Officer.
 Dr Garkavenko is a visionary, driven, and skilled executive with core strengths in biotechnology R&D, business and market development, strategic planning, alliance building, and regulatory compliance.
 Dr Garkavenko consults globally on cell and regenerative therapies and hold three patents for inventions related to cell biology and cell cultures.
 As the Head of Molecular Diagnostics, Regional Director and Vice President of R&D at Living Cell Technologies, she was involved in laboratory operations at LCT.
 Her expertise was critical to the approval of the microbiology screening and acceptance of LCT’s pigs as a suitable source of tissue for human transplantation.
 She is recognized as a world expert on the health status of pigs that are certifiable as suitable for xenotransplantation.